joshed-io/reveal-hugo/README.md

 ## Usage

-The Usage guide is contained in the example presentation that lives in this repository at `exampleSite`.
+The Usage guide is contained in the example presentation that lives in this repository in the [exampleSite](./exampleSite) directory.
 You can access a live version at [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/).

 ## Configuration

-Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `index.md`.
+Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `index.md` file.

 - `params.reveal_hugo.theme`: The Reveal.js theme used, defaults to "black"

 Include any other attributes in `params.reveal_hugo` that you'd like to be fed as arguments to `Reveal.initialize`.
-See the [extensive list of options](https://github.com/hakimel/reveal.js/#configuration) here.
-Defaults used by this theme are located in `data/reveal_hugo.toml`.
+See the [extensive list of Reveal.js configuration options](https://github.com/hakimel/reveal.js/#configuration) here.
+The defaults used by this theme are located in `data/reveal_hugo.toml`.

 If you're new to TOML, this is how it should look in your `config.toml`: